 WFH (Working From Home)

 56% of people have been “WFH” or working from home at least part-time in 2021.
 Remote work is increasingly more common, but to many, it takes adjusting.
 Despite being “connected” for work, you may feel disconnected from colleagues.
 Communication, no longer being face-to-face, can lead to poor communication.
+Our previous blog post Make Meetings More Meaningful goes over how to hold in-person and virtual meetings.
 Receiving emails can sometimes be vague and frustrating.
 Sometimes, you will wait for a response, and staring at electronic devices all day causes strain on your eyes and mind.
 If you do not have an ergonomic WFH environment, you can experience fatigue and soreness in your body.

 Express concerns with colleagues or your manager if you see setbacks in productivity or communication.
 With so many gadgets available, some things help in setting up an ideal workspace.
 Wearing blue light blocker glasses and having a proper desk lamp help with eye strain.
 You can burn essential oils for aromatherapy that may help with your frame of mind and energy.
 Taking breaks and moving around will help loosen stiff and tense muscles.
 You can rest your eyes by laying down, meditating, or doing something that enables you to escape.
 The book The Journey of Enlightenment by Ann Purcell offers how transcendental meditation can positively affect your well-being.
 Getting proper rest, eating a healthy diet, and taking time for yourself will help you cope when WFH.